• Skip to primary navigation

 If you don't have semolina flour use my 00 flour egg pasta recipe or a combination of semolina and 00 flour in pasta dough recipe here.

-• Semolina Flour: I've used a twice-milled semolina flour ('semola rimacinata' in Italian)which has a finer consistency than regular semolina, but either will work well in this recipe.
+• Semolina Flour: I've used a twice-milled semolina flour ('semola rimacinata' in Italian), which has a finer consistency than regular semolina, and it's what's used for making pasta here in Italy.

 • Large Eggs: I've used pasta gialla eggs (Italian eggs with intensely colored orange yolks), but any large eggs will do.
 I recommend using antibiotic-free, organic, free-range eggs if you can afford them because they're much healthier and make a better-tasting pasta.